steveruu/femboy/README.md

 # femboy
-subdomain for github pages domain test ..
+subdomain host test on github pages

+## why
+i just wanted to try this thing out cuz i have a lot of free time idk